ogs22/cookbook/glossary/optimise.md

-To find an optimum, ie the 'best' value of a variable.
+To find an optimum, i.e. the ’best’ value of a variable.